Michelle Williams (singer): 1999–2003: Breakthrough with Destiny's Child, Heart to Yours and Aida

 While Williams was still with Destiny's Child, she intensified work on her debut solo album Heart to Yours.
 The album material included collaborations with singers Carl Thomas, Shirley Caesar and the Mary Mary duo, taking the singer's work further into urban contemporary gospel and Christian music.
 "Some people will do gospel when their career fails, but I chose to do it at the height of the popularity of Destiny's Child", Williams explained during the album's release.
 "And I didn't want to do it because it was a fad.
 I wanted to do it because it's in me.
 It's in my heart."
 Released on April 16, 2002, in North America to much critical acclaim, Williams became the first member of Destiny's Child to release solo material with Heart to Yours.
 The album sold 20,000 copies in its first week, placing it at number 57 on the Billboard 200 and number two on the Billboard Gospel Albums chart, where it later rose to number one.

-It became one of the year's best-selling gospel album, selling more than 220,000 units in the US, as of 2008.
+Heart to Yours became one of the year's best-selling gospel album, selling more than 220,000 units in the US, as of 2008.
 A music video for the album's single, "Heard a Word", was produced by film director Sylvain White.
-Heart to Yours won Williams a MOBO Award for "Best Gospel Act" along with a raft of nominations including a Stellar Award nomination for "New Artist of the Year", a GMWA Excellence Award nomination for "Female Vocalist of the Year Urban Contemporary" and a GMA Dove Award nomination for "Traditional Gospel Recorded Song of the Year" for her collaboration with Shirley Caesar on "Steal Away To Jesus" which was first featured on Caesar's Hymns album.
+Heart to Yours won Williams a MOBO Award for Best Gospel Act along with a raft of nominations including a Stellar Award nomination for New Artist of the Year, a GMWA Excellence Award nomination for Female Vocalist of the Year Urban Contemporary and a GMA Dove Award nomination for Traditional Gospel Recorded Song of the Year at the 33rd GMA Dove Awards for her collaboration with Shirley Caesar on "Steal Away To Jesus" which was first featured on Caesar's Hymns album.
 Billboard listed Williams as the fifth Top Gospel Artist of 2002.

 In August 2002, Williams embarked on her first tour as a solo artist in promotion of her debut album.
 Sponsored by Burger King, the 19-date BK Got Music Summer Soul Tour also featured Luther Vandross, Angie Stone and Gerald Levert.
 Following the release and promotion of Heart to Yours, Williams made her on-stage acting debut in 2003, replacing fellow singer Toni Braxton in the title role of Aida, the hit Broadway musical with music by Elton John and lyrics by Tim Rice.
 She was the first and remains the only Destiny's Child member to have acted on Broadway.